Authentick/RequestRanger/README.md

 💡 **Pro Tip:** We recommend using Firefox for testing since it supports HTTP proxies at the application level.

+## 🌐 Beta Version
+For those who are adventurous, you can try out the up-to-date beta version of Request Ranger by joining our TestFlight program.
+Keep in mind that beta versions may not be as stable as the official releases.
+To install the beta version, use this link: [https://testflight.apple.com/join/5jIHQkrp](https://testflight.apple.com/join/5jIHQkrp)

 ## 🔥 What can I do with Request Ranger?
 _Request Ranger_ is on a mission to become the Swiss army knife for HTTP interception on macOS and iOS.
 Here are some of the amazing features currently supported: